-The 26th United Nations Conference on Climate Change () took place between October 28 and November 12, 2021.
-The event was the scene of negotiations, treaties, and agreements between governments and countries to reduce global carbon dioxide emissions and mitigate climate change.
-In parallel, thousands of young people, territorial leaders, and environmentalists met in Glasgow to form new climate strategies and demand active and urgent policy reform.
+The 26th United Nations Conference on Climate Change took place from October 28 to November 12, 2021.
+The event was a hub for negotiations, treaties, and agreements between governments and countries aimed at reducing global carbon dioxide emissions and mitigating climate change.
+Concurrently, thousands of young individuals, territorial leaders, and environmentalists gathered in Glasgow to shape new climate strategies and advocate for prompt and significant policy reforms.

-One of these leaders was Eyal Weintraub, who attended the event to spread the word about Amazonas en Llamas, an interactive environmental project designed for social networks.
+One standout leader was Eyal Weintraub, who attended the event to promote Amazonas en Llamas, an interactive environmental project tailored for social media platforms.

-Nicolás Ferrario, scriptwriter and one of the project’s founders, commented that one of the advantages of developing a project for social networks is that a large part of the population already has one of them installed on their cell phones.
-He added that each user can create their own experience as it is a personal tool.
+Nicolás Ferrario, the co-founder of the project, emphasized the advantages of creating a project for social networks—most of the population already has a social media app installed on their mobile devices, and each user can curate a unique experience as it's a personal tool.

-In recent years, environmental issues have been increasingly on the public agenda.
-The Environmental Education Law was approved in Argentina in May 2021.
-Its main objective is to incorporate the new sustainability paradigms into formal and non-formal education.
+In recent times, environmental concerns have increasingly occupied the public discourse.
+For instance, Argentina passed the Environmental Education Law in May 2021, aiming to infuse sustainability paradigms into both formal and informal educational systems.

-In a report published in mid-2020, the International Organization for Migration (IOM) found a marked increase in migrants from different regions of the planet due to the effects of climate change.
-Yet, the figure of environmental refugees is not present in the collective imagination.
-For this reason, it is striking that the characters involved in Amazonas en Llamas are three climate refugees who had to migrate from Brazil to southern Argentina after the ecosystem collapsed.
+A 2020 report by the International Organization for Migration (IOM) highlighted a surge in migrations, attributing it to climate change.
+However, the notion of environmental refugees is largely absent from the public psyche.
+Interestingly, the central characters in Amazonas en Llamas are three climate refugees who relocated from Brazil to southern Argentina following an ecological catastrophe.